chesslablab/chess-data/docs/seed-the-tables.md

 # Seed the Tables

+The chess database consists of these tables: `games`, `openings` and `users`.
+The `games` table is seeded with PGN files, the `openings` table with CSV files, and the `users` table with fake random generated usernames.

+## `games`

-As a rule of thumb, tables are loaded using the files contained in the `data` folder and can be loaded either all at once or file by file.
-Listed below are some examples of commands to seed the `games` table with data.
+This table can be seeded with the PGN files contained in the `data/example` folder, and can be loaded either all at once or file by file as it is shown in the examples below.

 Seed the `games` table with all the files contained in the `data/example` folder: